firstdraft/guides/deploying-to-heroku.md

        gem "sqlite3"
        ```

-       If you have it, it should be modified to:
+       If you have it, it should either have `:group => :development` after it:

        ```ruby
        gem "sqlite3", :group => :development
        ```

-       or
+       or it should be within the `:development` group:

        ``` ruby
        group :development do